Portable 12-Volt Refrigerator Guide For 2019

 Cons

-The Dometic line of Tropicool 12-volt coolers are a great option of you are looking for cooling (and/or heating) capability without needing a true portable refrigerator.
-This is great for short trips.
+The Dometic line of Tropicool 12-volt coolers are a great option if you are looking for cooling (and/or heating) capability without needing a true portable refrigerator.

 Choose Your Capacity